spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 ## Validation

+### Blueprint Validation

-We do not validate drafted blueprints; you can do whatever you want with them.
-However, if you publish your blueprint, we'll make sure it includes the required fields, and you'll get an error if it doesn't.
+We do not validate drafted blueprints, you can do whatever you want with them.
+However, if you publish your blueprint, we'll make sure it includes the required fields and you'll get an error if it doesn't.

-**One caveat**: We cannot validate fields that have variables because we don't know the value of the variable.
+**One caveat**: we cannot validate fields that have variables because we don't know the value of the variable.
 On the other hand, if you try to create a stack from the blueprint and supply the inputs to the template, we'll be able to do the full validation.
 Let's say:

 {% raw %}